Goodyera oblongifolia Raf.

 Kallunki listed in the references.

-WI DISTRIBUTION: U.S. DISTRIBUTION:
+WI DISTRIBUTION:

 Go directly to Wisconsin herbarium